Nick Wright (sportscaster): FS1, First Things First, and What's Wright?

-Reception

-Wright's sports commentary has received both praise and criticism from media outlets.
-Complexs Aaron Mansfield wrote, "First Things First is actually [an] enjoyable, reasonable sports talk, and Wright is a big reason for that," and opined that "[Wright] knows how to build a convincing argument behind statistics."
-Mansfield added: "The Syracuse grad has differentiated himself in sports media because of his persuasive nature, his defend-LeBron-to-the-death mentality, and his willingness to confront prevalent social issues such as race in America."

-Wright's willingness to discuss social and political issues within a broader sports-related context has also been noted and praised by media outlets.
-Wright's opinions on the U.S. national anthem protests sparked by Colin Kaepernick's activism was positively received by German Lopez of Vox, which wrote "Nick Wright has given what is perhaps the best distillation of the topic I have seen on television."

-Wright's positive analysis of LeBron James' basketball play has also been noted by media outlets.
-Mansfield commented, "Granted, yes, sometimes [Wright's] LeBron takes are a stretch."
-Kyle Koster of The Big Lead wrote, "Part of [Wright's] shtick is not pretending he checks fandom at the door (see: his LeBron James love affair).
-That's what helps him connect with viewers who, by and large, are sports fans themselves, grappling with the same biases."

 In June 2019, Wright received media attention for making an inaccurate claim during an episode of First Things First about the awarding of the 2015 NBA Finals MVP Award to Andre Iguodala.
 After multiple Finals MVP voters and an NBA representative debunked Wright's version of events, Wright apologized.

-In February 2020, Wright said about the Golden State Warriors trade for Andrew Wiggins, "Wiggins is a bad basketball player", and that the trade jeopardized any future success: "We will never see Steph [Curry] in another NBA Finals.
-Ever.
-They have no path forward."
-However, the Warriors won the 2022 NBA Championship with Curry as the Finals MVP and Wiggins as the Warriors' 2nd leading scorer.
+Wright's negative opinion on Andrew Wiggins as a basketball player also received pushback particularly after the Golden State Warriors won the 2022 NBA Finals, with Wiggins serving as the team's second-leading scorer.

+Wright began co-hosting his What's Wright? podcast with his son, Damonza Byrd, in 2022.
+Wright's podcast was originally signed under Fox Sports, but later signed onto Cowherd's podcast network, The Volume.
+While discussing Draymond Green on Cowherd's eponymous podcast, Wright disclosed that he himself is a Klutch client.

+In August 2024, Wright successfully lobbied FS1 management to hire Danny Parkins, a Chicago radio host and close personal friend of his from their days at Syracuse, for their new morning show Breakfast Ball.
+Wright later signed a contract extension with Fox Sports in October.

 Poker career

 Wright made his first poker-related appearance on PokerGO's video podcast No Gamble, No Future, in March 2021.
 Wright would make his second appearance in June 2021 where it was announced that he would be playing in PokerGO's High Stakes Duel III against Phil Hellmuth on July 28, 2021.
 It was also revealed that Wright would appear in the upcoming Season 13 of PokerGO's Poker After Dark, alongside poker professionals Hellmuth, Maria Ho, and Daniel Negreanu, as well as mixed martial arts announcer Bruce Buffer.
+Wright also entered in events at the 2024 World Series of Poker (WSOP).